u6611923-web/kanban-dashboard/README.md

-# Kanban Board with Dashboard
+Kanban Board with Dashboard

-A React JS task-management application with a three-column Kanban board and dashboard.
+React JS task-management application with a three-column Kanban board and dashboard.
 The application stores all tasks and categories in browser Local Storage, so no backend is required.

-## Features
+ Features

 - Three Kanban columns: TO DO, DOING, DONE
 - Create, edit, and delete tasks